TK's Reviews

 Taste

-On my top 20 list.
-Dessie is the local undertaker and a standup guy.
-Always wonderful.
-Hours vary but late afternoon is your best bet.
-Thatch is closed so go around the left, to the last door.
+Dessie is the publican, the local undertaker, and a standup guy.
+Always a magical Guinness.
+Hours vary but late afternoon is your best bet and weekends are sure.
+Thatch is closed, so go around the left side, to the last door on the right.
+Top 25.

 4.8